 Empire Diner

-Inspectors have visited Empire Diner four times, with records going back to 2022.
-The most recent visit was on Jan 6, 2025.
-Diners should read medium risk as a signal that some issues exist but aren't extreme.
+Inspectors have visited Empire Diner five times, with records going back to 2022.
+The most recent visit was on Apr 28, 2026.
+A low risk tier reflects an inspection that turned up minimal issues.

-When inspectors have written things up, hot TCS food item not held at or above 140 °F has been the most frequent reason, cited two times.
+When inspectors have written things up, “hot TCS food item not held at or above 140 °F” has been the most frequent reason, cited three times.

 View 5 violations